nuejs/nue/packages/nuejs.org/docs/faq.md

 ## I have proper, end-to-end type safety on my Remix app.
 How can Nue ever achieve this level of sophistication?

-The TypeScript integration in Remix represents the best possible implementation of types within the React monolith.
+The TypeScript integration in Remix represents the best possible implementation of types within the React ecosystem.
 It connects your routes, loaders, and components through carefully crafted type definitions.
 This provides valuable development-time checks and autocompletion—genuine developer benefits that shouldn't be dismissed.

 But these type definitions only exist during development.
 At runtime—when your application is actually running for users—all TypeScript types are stripped away.
 Your data arrives as untyped JSON.
 Your DOM operations work with untyped elements.
 Your form submissions produce untyped objects.